serenity-is/docs/faq/troubleshooting.md

 Such features requires a table with integer identity column.
 String/Guid primary key support is added in recent Serenity versions, and some old behaviors doesn't work with such keys.

+## T4 Template Problems

+**My enum is not transferred to script side, after transforming templates:**

+If you use an enum type in a row or service request / response it will be transferred, otherwise it won't by default.
+If you still want to include this enum, add [ScriptInclude] attribute on top of it.

 ## Editors and Forms